OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 Step 4.
 Prepare Virtual Resources for the Users
 ================================================================================

-The cloud administrator has to create the :ref:`Virtual Machine Templates <vm_guide>` and :ref:`Images <img_guide>` that the vDC users will instantiate.
+The cloud administrator has to create the :ref:`Virtual Machine Templates <vm_guide>` and :ref:`Images <img_guide>` that the VDC users will instantiate.
 If you don't have any working Image yet, import the ttylinux testing appliance from the :ref:`marketplace <marketplace>`.

 |qs_vdc8|

 Now you need to create a VM Template that uses the new Image.
 Make sure you set the features mentioned in the :ref:`Cloud View guide <cloud_view_features>`, specifically the logo, description, ssh key, and user inputs.

 The new Template will be owned by oneadmin.
-To make it available to all users (including the ones of the new vDC), check the ``OTHER USE`` permission **for both the Template and the Image**.
-Read more about assigning virtual resources to a vDC in the :ref:`Managing Groups & vDC guide <manage_groups_virtual_resources>`.
+To make it available to all users (including the ones of the new VDC), check the ``OTHER USE`` permission **for both the Template and the Image**.
+Read more about assigning virtual resources to a VDC in the :ref:`Managing Groups & VDC guide <manage_groups_virtual_resources>`.

 |qs_vdc9|